tlevine/urchin/readme.md

 #### (a) Cross-shell tests with test scripts that _invoke_ shell scripts

-Write your test scripts to invoke the shell scripts to test via the shell specified in environment variable `TEST_SHELL` rather than directly;
+In your test scripts, invoke the shell scripts to test via the shell specified in environment variable `TEST_SHELL` rather than directly;
-e.g.: `$TEST_SHELL ../foo bar` (rather than just `../foo bar`)
+e.g.: `$TEST_SHELL ../foo bar` (rather than just `../foo bar`).
+Note that if you alsow want your test scripts to work when run directly, outside of Urchin, be sure to target scripts that happen to be in the current directory with prefix `./`; e.g., `$TEST_SHELL ./baz` (rather than `$TEST_SHELL baz`).

-Then, on invocation of urchin, prepend a definition of environment variable `TEST_SHELL` specifying the shell to test with, e.g.: `TEST_SHELL=zsh urchin ./tests`.
+Then, on invocation of Urchin, prepend a definition of environment variable `TEST_SHELL` specifying the shell to test with, e.g.: `TEST_SHELL=zsh urchin ./tests`.
 To test with multiple shells in sequence, use something like:

     for shell in sh bash ksh zsh; do
       TEST_SHELL=$shell urchin ./tests
     done

-If `TEST_SHELL` has no value, urchin defines it as `/bin/sh`, so the test scripts can rely on `$TEST_SHELL` always containing a value.
+If `TEST_SHELL` has no value, Urchin defines it as `/bin/sh`, so the test scripts can rely on `$TEST_SHELL` always containing a value.

 #### (b) Cross-shell tests with test scripts that _source_ shell scripts